rmcondor/econresearchR/README.md

 # econresearchR
-A useful R package for organizing files in an econ research.
+A useful R package for organizing files in an economics applied research.
 For any suggestion you can send a mail to ronny.condor@unmsm.edu.pe.

 # Installation
 Install the development version from GitHub: